 About Slow Calls

-Besides the metrics listed above, the Platform also collects information about slow calls that were executed on the server.
+Besides the metrics listed in this document, the platform also collects information about slow calls that were executed on the server.

 A slow call occurs when the execution of a query exceeds a threshold (200ms by default).

-In case the same call is executed multiple times in an action, e.g. happens inside a loop (For Each), the time considered is the accumulated time of all executions.
+If the same call is executed multiple times in an action, e.g. happens inside a loop (For Each), the time considered is the sum of all executions.
 For example, if the 'GetOrdersForCustomer' query is executed ten times, each call taking 30 milliseconds, then the total time spent executing that query is 300ms.

 Read Metrics and Add Your Custom Metrics

-OutSystems provides the PerformanceMonitoring API, that allows you to:
+OutSystems provides the PerformanceMonitoring API, that enables you to:

 Learn more about the PerformanceMonitoring API.